Astraeus-I/Astraeus-I.github.io/docs/board_packages/board_packages.md

 The Astraeus FMU (Flight Management Unit) is a comprehensive software package that provides a wide range of features for controlling and monitoring the Astraeus-I board.
 This package is designed to facilitate the development of custom applications and to provide a robust foundation for the board's onboard devices.
 The Astraeus FMU is a versatile tool that can be used for various applications, including drone control, robotics, and environmental monitoring.

-### 🔎 Astraeus Filter
+### 🔗 Sensor Fusion

+The Sensor Fusion package is a software library that provides a set of tools for integrating and processing data from multiple sensors.
+This package is designed to provide a unified interface for working with different types of sensors, including accelerometers, gyroscopes, magnetometers, and GPS modules.
+The Sensor Fusion package is an essential tool for developing applications that require precise orientation and position data, such as drone navigation and robotics.

+### 🛰️ Navigator

-The Astraeus Filter is a software package that provides a set of tools for filtering and processing data from the Astraeus-I board.
-This package is designed to be used in conjunction with the Telemetry Recorder and other data capture tools to provide a comprehensive solution for data analysis and visualization.
-The Astraeus Filter is a powerful tool that can be used to process data from a wide range of sensors and devices, making it an essential component for any data analysis workflow.
+The Astraeus Navigator is a software package that provides a set of tools for precise positioning and automated pathfinding.
+This package is designed to integrate GPS, GNSS, and other satellite navigation systems to provide real-time location data.
+The Astraeus Navigator enables users to create and manage waypoints for drones or robotic vehicles, making it an essential tool for any autonomous navigation system.